Body language of dogs: Tail

 The position and movement of a dog's tail are another effective indicator of emotions and intentions.
-Tail wagging is one of the most common dog behaviours that is used to convey emotion, but wagging can signify different things depending on the nature of the movement.
+Tail wagging is one of the most common dog behaviours that is used to convey emotion, but its meaning can vary significantly depending on the direction, speed, and context.
 If a dog's tail is held high while it wags, this is indicative of dominance, however if the high tail moves in a stiff wagging motion, this is indicative of aggression.
 The tail being positioned low between the hind legs, usually stationary, is an indication of fear or submission.
 If a dog's tail is wagging freely and vigorously, this displays a friendly or playful mood.
 Similar to ear position, tail positions and movements may be mostly or completely ineffective in dog breeds with short, tightly curled, or docked tails.

 The tail of a dog can communicate a number of emotions and intentions.
 Tail wagging by dogs is familiar to those who interact with them.
 When a dog wags its tail, most people interpret this as the dog expressing happiness and friendliness.
 Though indeed tail wagging can express these positive emotions, it can also be an indication of fear, insecurity, the challenging of dominance, or a warning sign that the dog may bite.
 Considerable effort has been put in to describing this aspect of dog behaviour, whereby it can now be broken down into two conditions: right-biased tail wagging, and left-biased tail wagging.
 Research has demonstrated that dogs display asymmetric tail wagging as a result of distinctive emotional stimuli.